DAYUCS/word2md/content/documentation/RDB/DB2/index.md

 ---
-title: "2.
-Get Data from DB2 Log"
+title: "Get Data from DB2 Log"
-weight: 1
+weight: 20
 type: docs
 description: >
     A example to show how to get historical data from DB2 Log.